zoidyzoidzoid/awesome-ebpf/readme.md

 - [A generic implementation](https://github.com/YutaroHayakawa/generic-ebpf) - With support for FreeBSD kernel, FreeBSD user space, Linux kernel, Linux user space and macOS user space.
 Used for the [VALE software switch](https://www.unix.com/man-page/freebsd/4/vale/)'s [BPF extension module](https://github.com/YutaroHayakawa/vale-bpf).
 - [rbpf](https://github.com/qmonnet/rbpf) - Written in Rust.
 Interpreter for Linux, macOS and Windows, and JIT-compiler for x86_64 under Linux.
 - [PREVAIL](https://github.com/vbpf/ebpf-verifier) - A user space verifier for eBPF [using an abstract interpretation layer](https://elazarg.github.io/pldi19main-final.pdf), with support for loops.
+- [oster](https://github.com/grantseltzer/oster) - Written in Go.
+A tool for tracing execution of Go programs by attaching eBPF to uprobes.

 ### Testing in Virtual Environments